HsiangHung/Machine_Learning_Note/Clustering/1D_clustering/README.md

 where $\bf{s} \in S$ is the neighborhood of $\bf{X}$.
 In pratical, the kernel $\mathcal{K}$ can be flat kernel, i.e. $\mathcal{K}(x) = 1$ if $|x| < \lambda$ otherwise 0, or Gaussian Kernel.
 The difference $m(\bf{X}) - \bf{X}$ is called mean shift and the repeated movement of data point to the simple mean is called mean shift algorithm.
 The mean-shift algorithm now sets $\bf{X} \leftarrow m(\bf{X})$, and repeats the estimation until $m(\bf{X})$ converges (c.f. [wiki: Mean shift](https://en.wikipedia.org/wiki/Mean_shift)).

-Assume the data density at $\bf{X}$ can be described by a kernel density function $\mathcal{K}$:
+The probability density at an arbitrary point $\bf{X}$ can be described by a kernel density function $\mathcal{K}$:

 $$p(\bf{X}) = \sum_{\bf{s} \in D} c \mathcal{K}_n(\bf{X} - \bf{s}) = \frac{1}{n \sigma^d} \sum_{\bf{s} \in D} \mathcal{K}_n( \frac{|| \bf{X} - \bf{s}||^2}{\sigma}),$$

-where $\bf{s} \in D$ denotes the summation over all data points.
+where $\bf{s} \in D$ denotes the summation over all data points $D$, and $c$ is a normalization constant.
 The “mean shift vector” can be determined by the kernel density gradient.
 The gradient of the probability density reads as

 $$ \nabla p(\bf{X}) = \sum_n \frac{2 \omega_n}{\sigma^d} \left( \bf{X} - \bf{s}_n \right) \mathcal{K}^{\prime}_n \left( \frac{|| \bf{X} - \bf{x}_n||^2}{\sigma} \right).$$